Degenerative foraminal stenosis

-Correctly treating degenerative foraminal stenosis first requires an accurate diagnosis.
-This is typically done with an MRI or CT scan, which is used to confirm the foraminal stenosis and ensure there aren’t any other underlying issues behind the symptoms.
-Physicians normally prefer to treat spinal disorders conservatively, avoiding surgery unless the symptoms are debilitating or dangerous.
-Conservative treatments can involve physical therapy, the application of heat and ice, and the use of painkillers or anti-inflammatory medications.
+Treating degenerative foraminal stenosis often begins with conservative therapy to help reduce the pain and symptoms.
+Nonsurgical treatments can involve physical therapy, the application of heat and ice, and the use of painkillers or anti-inflammatory medications.
 Only in the event that the patient has not responded to nonsurgical treatments will other options be considered.

-At Laser Spine Institue, our award-winning staff of spine surgeons offers an outpatient procedure, called a foraminotomy, widens the area of nerve impingement.
-Unlike traditional open back surgery, our outpatient procedures are minimally invasive and the patient can leave the clinic the same day.
-To learn more about the minimally invasive endoscopic procedures available, and for a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+Unlike traditional open back surgery, our outpatient procedures are minimally invasive, and the patient can leave our surgery center the same day instead of having to remain hospitalized for several days after surgery.
+To learn more about the minimally invasive procedures we have available, and for your MRI or CT scan review, contact Laser Spine Institute today.